exoplatform/cs/server/jboss/patch/src/main/jboss/EXO-README.txt

 *eXo Mail is a mail client that is built with a variety of features designed to make your e-mail experience more productive.
 It offers several ways to to view and organize your mails in-box and conversation.

 *eXo Chat is a live web-based Instant Messaging system.
 It is a Jabber chat implemented over the open xmpp protocol.
 With it, you can send instant message, exchange files real-time, store, export your conversation's history and sort by date, week, month.
-Group conversation very useful for co-working and group meeting online. eXo Chat comes in 2 flavors, the Chat application an webOS friendly windowed application and Chat Bar, an ubiquitous tiny chat bar that you can put on classic pages so that portal users can chat from wherever they are.
+Group conversation very useful for co-working and group meeting online. eXo Chat comes in 2 flavours, the Chat application an webOS friendly windowed application and Chat Bar, an ubiquitous tiny chat bar that you can put on classic pages so that portal users can chat from wherever they are.

 =============
  What's new?
 =============
-exo Collaboration Suite 2.0.0 Alpha01
+exo Collaboration Suite 2.0.0 Alpha02

     * General
-          o Upgraded to GateIn 3.0 Beta4, http://www.jboss.org/gatein/
+          o Upgraded to GateIn 3.0 Beta5, http://www.jboss.org/gatein/
           o No WebOS in this version
+          o Enable csportal for demo portal

 Find the latest release notes here : http://wiki.exoplatform.org/xwiki/bin/view/CS/Release+Notes